flame-engine/flame/CONTRIBUTING.md

  - fix: avoid infinite loop in `FlameGame`
  - docs: added a `JoystickComponent` example
  - docs: improved the Mandarin README
- - test: added a test for `MoveEffect.to`
+ - test: infinity test for `MoveEffect.to`
  - refactor: optimized the structure of the game loop

 [GitHub issue]: https://github.com/flame-engine/flame/issues/new